JuliaControl/ControlSystems.jl/docs/src/examples/tuning_from_data.md

 ## Summary
 This tutorial has shown how to follow a workflow that consists of
 1. Estimate a process model using experimental data.
 2. Design a controller based on the estimated model.
+We designed two PID controllers, one aggressive and one conservative.
+We also designed a pole-placement controller which was able to cancel the resonances in the system which the PID controllers could not do.
 3. Simulate the closed-loop system and analyze its robustness properties.
+Model uncertainty was considered using the coherence function.
+Only the conservatively tuned PID controller truly respected the model uncertainty.
-4. Generate C-code for the controller.
+4. Generate C-code for the pole-placement controller.

 Each of these steps is covered in additional detail in the videos available in the playlist [Control systems in Julia](https://youtube.com/playlist?list=PLC0QOsNQS8hZtOQPHdtul3kpQwMOBL8Qc&si=yUrXz5cH4QqTPlR_).
 See also the tutorial [Control design for a quadruple-tank system](https://help.juliahub.com/juliasimcontrol/dev/examples/quadtank/).